EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-buy-ram.md

 ## Overview
-This guide provides instructions on how to buy RAM for an EOSIO blockchain account using the cleos CLI tool.
+This guide provides instructions on how to buy RAM for an EOSIO-Taurus blockchain account using the cleos CLI tool.
 RAM is a system resource used to store blockchain state such as smart contract data and account information.

 The example uses `cleos` to buy RAM for the alice account.
 The alice account pays for the RAM and the alice@active permisssion authorizes the transaction.